gimucco/n8n-nodes-lnkbio/README.md

 ## Version history

+* 0.2 - Added scheduled_from and scheduled_to parameters to align with the latest version of the Lnk.Bio APIs.
+The new parameters allow users to schedule links in advance and/or set an expiration date.

 * 0.1.9 - Add pairedItem to response handling in LnkBio node

 * 0.1.7 - Updated deprecated requestOAuth2 to httpRequestWithAuthentication; Implemented continueOnFail(); Removed includeCredentialsOnAuthorization and bodyFormat;